 - Lens motors.
 Some lenses are better for video use than others.
 In the m4/3 world, they tend to call lenses designed for video use with the moniker MSC.
 But what's that really mean?
 Why would a lens be different for video versus stills?
 First, continuous focus performance is usually optimized.
 That typically means a faster autofocus motor in the lens, one that can quickly change direction of focus quickly.
 Second, video-optimized lenses are quiet so that focus and zoom sounds don't actually get picked up by the microphones recording the audio for a video clip.
 The 10-100mm Nikkor for the Nikon 1 system is eerily quiet, for example, while the kit lens (10-30mm) can make enough noise to be heard by the camera's microphone while focusing, plus when you manually zoom it you may make enough noise to be picked up, too.

 - Lens speed.
 One of the draws of using a mirrorless camera for video is that most have a fairly large sensor, and with the right (fast) lenses, you can get Hollywood-like focus effects.
 What's that mean?
 It means backgrounds (and sometimes foregrounds) thrown out of focus.
 The small sensors used in many video cameras, even professional ones, have historically provided more depth of field than Hollywood film cameras.
-But a NEX or NX body has a sensor almost the same size as the typical camera used on a feature film, so with decently fast lenses (f/1.4 to f/2.8) it can mimic the looks that the Hollywood directors of cinematography get.
+But an APS sensor is almost the same size as the typical camera used on a feature film, so with decently fast lenses (f/1.4 to f/2.8) it can mimic the looks that the Hollywood directors of cinematography get.
 On a m4/3 body, with its slightly smaller sensor size, you typically need faster lenses to get the same effect (e.g., the 25mm f/0.95 Voigtlander, or any of the f/1.4 lenses).

 - Audio capabilities.
 Almost every camera has in-camera microphones, but these coupled with "Auto" recording levels will just cause you frustration.
 Look for cameras with an external microphone capability and the ability to control audio gain.
 If the camera doesn't have the latter, then you might need to run an external microphone through an external mixer prior to connecting it to the camera (e.g. Beachtek, Silicon Designs, etc.).
 Some videographers just do the Hollywood thing and use separate audio equipment.
 A really good digital audio recorder is surprisingly inexpensive, and it's relatively easy to combine audio and video output with third-party software, such as Pleural Eyes.